-11.3.4 Technical aspects
+9.3.4 Technical aspects

-The technical aspects are very similar to those of the screen-level parameters analysis (see Section 11.2.3).
-So, the program organisation when performing snow analysis is roughly as shown in Fig. 11.4.
+The technical aspects are very similar to those of the screen-level parameters analysis (see Section 9.2.3).
+So, the program organisation when performing snow analysis is as shown in Fig. 9.2.

-The routine INISNW performs initialisation of the actual snow analysis (instead of INIT2M for the screen-level parameters analysis).
-Input fields read into memory in GETFIELDS consist of the snow water equivalent and snow density from the first-guess (6-hour forecast), 2-metre temperature first guess, snow-depth climate (varies monthly with a linear temporal interpolation), land/sea mask and finally the orography in a form of the geopotential.
+The routine INISNW performs initialisation of the actual snow analysis (instead of INIT2M for the screenlevel parameters analysis).
+Input fields read into memory in GETFIELDS and FIELD2ARRAY consist of the snow water equivalent and snow density from the first-guess (6-hour forecast), 2-metre temperature first guess, snow-depth climate (varies monthly with a linear temporal interpolation), land/sea mask and finally the orography in a form of the geopotential.
+The actual snow analysis is performed under SNOW_ANALYSIS.